Armstrong High School

 |Students by Grade|

-- Armstrong High School's student:teacher ratio of 8:1 has decreased from 12:1 over five school years.
+- The school's student:teacher ratio of 7:1 has stayed the same over five school years.

 |Two or more races|

 |All Ethnic Groups|

 |Eligible for Reduced Lunch|

 |School Statewide Testing||View Education Department Test Scores|